aws-samples/aws-modernization-with-mend/content/15_Mend_Renovate/151_Mend_Renovate_Deployment.md

 {{% /notice %}}

 {{% notice tip %}}
-The need to run **Mend Renovate** to periodically check for new package versions is not correlated with the number of commits (and therefore pipelines jobs) you have in your repository.
+The need to run Mend Renovate to check for new package versions periodically is not correlated with the number of commits (and therefore pipelines jobs) you have in your repository.
-It is recommended to execute **Mend Renovate** as a scheduled task from a central, dedicated CodeBuild project, so you don't have to configure it for each repository individually.
+It is recommended to execute Mend Renovate as a scheduled task from a central, dedicated CodeBuild project, so you don’t have to configure it for each repository individually.It is recommended to execute **Mend Renovate** as a scheduled task from a central, dedicated CodeBuild project, so you don't have to configure it for each repository individually.
 {{% /notice %}}

 <!-- ### Get AWS IAM Credentials